University of Economics and Innovation

-The University of Economics and Innovation (also called: 'Higher School of Economics and Innovation of Lublin' in Polish: 'Wyższa Szkoła Ekonomii i Innowacjii w Lublinie', commonly shortened to WSEI) was founded on October 24, 2000 in Lublin.
+The University of Economics and Innovation (also called: 'Higher School of Economics and Innovation of Lublin' in Polish: 'Wyższa Szkoła Ekonomii i Innowacji w Lublinie', commonly shortened to WSEI) was founded on October 24, 2000 in Lublin.
 Its name unveils the mission of the school: regional development and improvement of regional socio-economic situation.

 Currently the number of students is almost 12,000.
 To meet the growing demand for higher education and rapid growth of the number of students, the college has recently invested in expansion and buildings.